ibm-cloud-docs/databases-for-mysql/connecting-external.md

 ## Other Drivers

 MySQL has an array of language drivers.
-The table covers a few of the most common.
+The table below covers a few of the most common.
+Consult MySQL's [Connectors and APIs](https://dev.mysql.com/doc/refman/5.7/en/connectors-apis.html) for more information.

 Language|Driver|Examples
 ----------|-----------